axibase/atsd/sql/examples/filter-operators-string.md

 ### Query: Numbers by Numeric Value if Both Values are Numeric

-If all series tag values are guaranteed to be numeric or null, the values can be compared as numbers, however ordering of such columns is still based on an Unicode value (string collation).
+If all series tag values are guaranteed to be numeric or `null`, the values can be compared as numbers, however ordering of such columns is still based on an Unicode value (string collation).

 #### Data